Flu Shot Facts | Flu Shots Now Available at Stellis Health

 Have you had your flu shot yet?
 Flu vaccines are now available at all three Stellis Health locations.
 Schedule your flu vaccine in Buffalo, Monticello, or Albertville, Minnesota by contacting Stellis Health today.
 The Center for Disease Control (CDC) recommends flu vaccines for those 6 months of age or older.
+Flu vaccines will not prevent COVID-19, but they will reduce the burden of flu illnesses, hospitalizations and deaths on the health care system and conserve scarce medical resources for the care of people with COVID-19.
 Stellis Health offers safe vaccinations and expert medical care for patients who contract the flu during the upcoming winter season.

 Are you perhaps worried about some myths you have heard concerning flu shots and influenza?
 Here are some facts about flu shots that everyone should know.